-Classic Skiing was developed first and is a parallel motion that looks similiar to walking, but you are gliding on your skis.
+Classic Skiing was developed first and is a parallel motion that looks similar to walking, but you are gliding on your skis.
 Skate Skiing is a diagonal motion that looks very similar to ice-skating.

 Do I need my own gear?

 Yes.
 If you are renting gear, make sure to specify whether you are skate skiing or classic skiing.
-Having some knowledge on how gear should fit will help you ensure you do rent the correct gear.
+Having some knowledge on how gear should fit will help you ensure you rent the correct gear.